imanol-argueso/covid19-euskadin/README.md

 # Covid-19 Euskadin

-Web application with the evolution of Covid-19 in Basque Country: https://covid19-euskadin.herokuapp.com
+Web application about the evolution of Covid-19 in Basque Country.